aav7fl/website/_posts/2020-07-20-appliance-notifications-through-vibration-and-power.md

 In my last blog post I wrote about how I [deployed a handful of ESPHome smart plugs](/blog/2020/07/replacing-z-wave-with-esphome/).
 One of those plugs became a dedicated device to monitoring the power consumption of our washing machine.
 After running one cycle to see a baseline power usage, I was able to determine that at no point during does the washing machine drop below 3 W of power consumption.

-Since my plug was running ESPHome, I just needed to add a new binary sensor to the device based on the plug’s power consumption.
+Since my plug was running ESPHome, I just needed to add a new binary sensor to the device based on the plug's power consumption.

 ```yaml
 binary_sensor: